bitnami/charts/bitnami/redis/README.md

 + metrics.enabled: true
 ```

-### Change Redis version
+### Change Redis(TM) version

-To modify the Redis version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/redis/tags/) using the `image.tag` parameter.
+To modify the Redis(TM) version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/redis/tags/) using the `image.tag` parameter.
 For example, `image.tag=X.Y.Z`.
 This approach is also applicable to other images like exporters.

 ### Cluster topologies

 #### Default: Master-Slave

-When installing the chart with `cluster.enabled=true`, it will deploy a Redis master StatefulSet (only one master node allowed) and a Redis slave StatefulSet.
+When installing the chart with `cluster.enabled=true`, it will deploy a Redis(TM) master StatefulSet (only one master node allowed) and a Redis(TM) slave StatefulSet.
 The slaves will be read-replicas of the master.
 Two services will be exposed:

-   - Redis Master service: Points to the master, where read-write operations can be performed
+   - Redis(TM) Master service: Points to the master, where read-write operations can be performed
-   - Redis Slave service: Points to the slaves, where only read operations are allowed.
+   - Redis(TM) Slave service: Points to the slaves, where only read operations are allowed.

 In case the master crashes, the slaves will wait until the master node is respawned again by the Kubernetes Controller Manager.

 #### Master-Slave with Sentinel

-When installing the chart with `cluster.enabled=true` and `sentinel.enabled=true`, it will deploy a Redis master StatefulSet (only one master allowed) and a Redis slave StatefulSet.
-In this case, the pods will contain an extra container with Redis Sentinel.
-This container will form a cluster of Redis Sentinel nodes, which will promote a new master in case the actual one fails.
+When installing the chart with `cluster.enabled=true` and `sentinel.enabled=true`, it will deploy a Redis(TM) master StatefulSet (only one master allowed) and a Redis(TM) slave StatefulSet.
+In this case, the pods will contain an extra container with Redis(TM) Sentinel.
+This container will form a cluster of Redis(TM) Sentinel nodes, which will promote a new master in case the actual one fails.
 In addition to this, only one service is exposed:

-   - Redis service: Exposes port 6379 for Redis read-only operations and port 26379 for accessing Redis Sentinel.
+   - Redis(TM) service: Exposes port 6379 for Redis(TM) read-only operations and port 26379 for accessing Redis(TM) Sentinel.

 For read-only operations, access the service using port 6379.
-For write operations, it's necessary to access the Redis Sentinel cluster and query the current master using the command below (using redis-cli or similar:
+For write operations, it's necessary to access the Redis(TM) Sentinel cluster and query the current master using the command below (using redis-cli or similar:

 ```
 SENTINEL get-master-addr-by-name <name of your MasterSet.
 Example: mymaster>